 It was exhilarating – until it was not.

-I’ve grown through grief.
 It’s taught me many things, given me gifts I never would have imagined.
-Compassion, understanding, and forgiveness helping me to see how it was his illness, not him, that ruptured our relationship.
-Helping me to find peace that the un-saids for me.
+Compassion, understanding, and forgiveness.
+Helping me to see how it was his illness, not him, that ruptured our relationship.
+Helping me to find peace that the un-saids will never be resolved.
 I still feel sorrow because it is sad – what happened to his life and the pain his illness caused.
-But bottom line – I’ve learned I will always have a connection with my dad that is deep and loving.
+But the bottom line is this: I’ve learned I have a connection with my dad that is deep and loving, and I always will.

 I hope, as you heal and grow through your own grief, you too will grow in compassion, understanding, and forgiveness.
 Not just for them, but for yourself too.

 I never went horseback riding again.
 But if my dad were here, I’d do it again.
 Because he still has my back, like he did that day.
 I like to think he was proud of me for facing my fears.
 I like to think he’s proud of me now, for finding the freedom to just be me, to listen to my heart.
 I feel his love for me all the time.
 And he knows I love him too.
 Every time I look in the mirror I see him looking back at me.
 Happy Father’s Day, Dad.
 I love you.